-Many homesteaders are choosing to use manure and other organic fertilizers over chemical ones, and it’s easy to see why.
-Manure is rich in quality nutrients and is a primary part of nutrient recycling in nature—land produces crops, the crops feed the livestock, and the livestock fertilizes the land.
-When done right, it’s the perfect cycle.
-But while manure is good for most crops, I was curious to see if they’re also good for fruit trees, such as my potted Meyer lemon tree.
+Many homesteaders are choosing to use manure and other organic fertilizers over chemical fertilizers, and it’s easy to see why.
+But, I was curious to see if they’re also good for our fruit trees.
 I did more research to find out.

 Manure is one of the best fertilizers for fruit trees since it has a high NPK along with other trace nutrients.
 Compared to chemical fertilizers, manure contains organic carbon, which improves soil health dramatically.
 It’s also abundant, affordable, and renewable, making it a preferred fertilizer for fruit trees.